tk-rusch/coRNN/README.md

   - **The Adding Problem**
   - **Sequential MNIST**
   - **Permuted Sequential MNIST**
-  - **Noisy CIFAR10**
+  - **Noise padded CIFAR-10**
   - **HAR-2**
   - **IMDB**

-The data sets for the MNIST/CIFAR10 task and the IMDB task are getting downloaded through torchvision and torchtext, respectively.
+The data sets for the MNIST/CIFAR-10 task and the IMDB task are getting downloaded through torchvision and torchtext, respectively.
 The data set for the HAR-2 has to be downloaded and preprocessed according to the instructions mentioned in the paper.

 ## Results